The Best Guitars For Rock: 6 Great Options

 The Fender 2017 American Pro Precision Bass is another absolute classic in terms of bass guitars and has been played by pretty much every bass player under the sun.
 This ubiquitous bass has been played by the likes of John Paul Jones, Jeff Ament, Sting, Mark Hoppus, Duff McKagan, Steve Harris, Kim Deal, Melissa Auf der Maur – the list goes on.
 Chances are, that any professional gig you go to, there’s going to be a Fender P bass hanging around.
 The Fender American Standard Precision Bass Guitar features a highly resonant alder body, Modern C shape neck for comfort and 20 medium-jumbo frets on a maple fingerboard with those classic dot inlays.
 Fitted with a custom Shop ’60s Split single-coil Precision Bass pickup – you’re good for small gigs or the main stage at Glastonbury straight out of the hardcase.

-Orange are widely regarded as one of the best producers of amplifiers in the world.
+Orange is widely regarded as one of the best producers of amplifiers in the world.
 So when they teased that they were going to make a bass guitar, the music industry went into meltdown.
 In 2016, they finally revealed the Orange O Electric Bass Guitar and it certainly didn’t disappoint.
 Designed by the legendary Adrian Emsley, the O Electric Bass Guitar featured some ingenious ideas like the placement of the pickups 8 mm closer to the neck, which added a fuller, angrier growl to the sound and hotter output.
 The orange custom-wound, split humbucker really packs a punch that only Orange products can achieve.
 It looks fantastic, features a lightweight yet resonant okoumé body, Rosewood fretboard with 19 medium-jumbo frets and white dot position inlays and super simple circuitry that ensures you get an uninterrupted, powerful tone – no messing about here.
-It’s a retro looking bass guitar that would easily fit in with any styles, especially rock.
+It’s a retro-looking bass guitar that would easily fit in with any styles, especially rock.

 Take a look at a wide range of great guitars and basses at the Dawsons website.